mjosaarinen/py-acvp-pqc/README.md

 Updated 2024-08-20 for the release FIPS 203, FIPS 204, FIPS 205.

+Updated 2024-11-08 for some new SLH-DSA test vectors, dotnet 8.0.

 ```
 py-acvp-pqc
 ├── fips203.py        	# Python implementation of ML-KEM ("Kyber")